connectrpc/connect-go/README.md

 Connect is a small framework for building HTTP APIs.
-You write a short API definition file and implement your application logic, and Connect generates code to handle marshaling, routing, error handling, and content-type negotiation.
+You write a short API definition file and implement your application logic, and Connect generates code to handle marshaling, routing, error handling, and content type negotiation.
 It also generates an idiomatic, type-safe client.

 Connect is wire compatible with the [gRPC][grpc] protocol, including streaming.